tasmota/docs/docs/Rules.md

 (You will likely need to enable this rule if it's the first time you've used them) "Rule1 on".

-Result
+Result:
-- When button 1 is pressed the rule kicks in and sends a MQTT message substituting variable `%value%` with the button state like `cmnd/ring2/power 2`.
+When button 1 is pressed the rule kicks in and sends a MQTT message substituting variable `%value%` with the button state like `cmnd/ring2/power 2`.
 When button 2 is pressed a MQTT message like `cmnd/strip1/power 2` will be sent.